kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 In 64 bit architectures memory addresses are sparse, so we need a mechanism to reduce the page table size, given that most of the entries will never be used.

 ## What is the offset and how is it used?
-Remember our page table maps pages to frames, but each page is block of contiguous addresses.
+Remember our page table maps pages to frames, but each page is a block of contiguous addresses.
 How do we calculate which particular byte to use inside a particular frame?
 The solution is to re-use the lowest bits of the virtual memory address directly.
 For example, suppose our process is reading the following address-
 ```VirtualAddress = 11110000111100001111000010101010 (binary)```

 On a machine with page size 256 Bytes, then the lowest 8 bits (10101010) will be used as the offset.